FilippoGib/Autonomous_Driving_Systems/README.md

 ## Disclaimer

 To actually run the code successfully you will need the datasets which are not inlcuded in this repository.
 These datasets are property of __Hipert srl__.
-To access them please contact me directly to my private email.
+To access them please contact me directly to my private email and I will ask the professor if it's possible to share them.